A decade of violent death: New Zealand's 158 lost women - NZ Herald

 New Zealand has the highest rate of intimate partner violence against women in the OECD.

-However only about 20 per cent of incidents are ever reported so what we know from data collected by authorities is only a small glimpse into an ever-increasing and extremely serious problem.
+However, only about 20 per cent of incidents are ever reported so what we know from data collected by authorities is only a small glimpse into an ever-increasing and extremely serious problem.

 Here, one in three women - 35 per cent - have experienced physical and/or sexual intimate partner violence in their lifetime.